nymtech/dev-portal/src/tutorials/ipfs-service-provider.md

 ### Building the Service Provider.

-As mentioned in the introduction of the tutorial, we are looking to make use of a pre-built Angular code provided by the IPFS JS Project [here](https://github.com/ipfs-examples/js-ipfs-browser-angular).
+We're making use of the pre-built Angular code provided by the IPFS JS Project [here](https://github.com/ipfs-examples/js-ipfs-browser-angular).
-You can simply download it by using the green 'Code' button and then selecting Download ZIP.
-Alternatively, feel free to clone the repository using `git` if you have it installed by using the command specified on the same screen as the previous method.

-The Service Provider does not need to be in the same directory level as our User Client to operate.
+Clone the repository to your local machine and store the folder inside project root folder `ipfs-upload-service-tutorial`.

 #### Setting up our Application

-Once you have the code downloaded, open the root folder (`js-ipfs-angular-broswer-main`) and you'll see we already have a collection of files built for us.
-Before we invoke `npm install`, we will need to go to our `package.json` and make a few additions:
+Open the folder (`js-ipfs-angular-broswer-main`) and there should be several files.
+Before running `npm install`, we must need to go to our `package.json` and make a few additions:

-In the `"dependencies"` section of the `package.json`, add the following two lines of data:
+1. Replace the`"dependencies"` section of the `package.json` with following:
 ```
 "dependencies": {
-    "@angular-builders/dev-server": "^7.3.1", <----New Line
+    "@angular-builders/dev-server": "^7.3.1",
     "@angular/animations": "^13.2.0",
     "@angular/common": "^13.2.0",
     "@angular/compiler": "^13.2.0",